Share this in person or you can use a picture of this QR Code on printed material to link back to this page.

 • We need more joined up council services so we don’t have to keep repeating the same story or being passed around departments.
 Joined up wth NHS too.

-• Inaccessibility of Services by calling in- too minimal reception/ face to face help- or to talk on phone is made difficult - Many older people need face to face and phone contact.
+• Inaccessibility of Services by calling in - too minimal reception/ face to face help - or to talk on phone is made difficult - Many older people need face to face and phone contact.
 Not just through IT, paper.
-People helpful when do get through.
+People helpful when/if do get through.
 Need access to understanding services available

 • Needs consideration of people who don’t qualify for blue badges but have mobility or other health difficulties